phenomenon-robotics/ros2_differential_drive/README.md

 http://wiki.ros.org/differential_drive.

 ## License
+Unfortunately since the original repo that this was based on is GPL, this one also needs to be GPL.
+I asked the author to change the license if that ever happens this will immediately follow that and become MIT.

+The firmware is taken from an MIT package.

 The code is licensed under the terms of the Gnu General Public License, Version 3.
 See the file `LICENSE` for details.